-- Cover cuts and grazes on their own skin with a dressing or plaster - Wear suitable disposable gloves when dealing with blood or bodily fluids - Use suitable eye protection and disposable apron where splashing may occur - Use devices such as face shields, where appropriate when giving mouth to mouth resuscitation - Wash hands after every procedure
+- Cover cuts and grazes on their own skin with a dressing or plaster - Wear suitable disposable gloves when dealing with blood or bodily fluids - Use of PPE (Personal Protective Equipment), a pack of PPE is provided in each first aid kit in line with covid-19 precautions. - Use devices such as face shields, where appropriate when giving mouth to mouth resuscitation or follow Resuscitation Council Guidelines on covid precautions. - Wash hands after every procedure